Back to Home

 The polyp-to-cancer journey

-Most colon cancers develop slowly from polyps over 10 to 15 years.
-This long timeline is exactly why screening works so well — there's a large window to find and remove polyps before they ever become dangerous.
-A colonoscopy interrupts this process by removing polyps during the exam.
+Most colon cancers grow slowly from polyps over 10 to 15 years.
+This slow growth is why screening works so well.
+There is a big window of time to find and remove polyps before they become dangerous.
+A colonoscopy stops this process by removing polyps during the exam.